Imperial-Opentrons-Users/MRes_2023_Protocols/Team_4/ReadMe.md

 ## Problems overcome:
 - Can’t fit deep well plate onto magnet – had to divide samples into 2x 300 µL.
--	Avoid centrifuged pellet / beads when pipetting – changed z value.
+-	Avoid centrifuged pellet / beads when pipetting – increased z value to 5.
--	Liquid uptake not uniform – increased all z values.
+-	Liquid uptake not uniform from deep well plate – increased all z values to 5, decreased back to default of 1 for 96 well plate.
 -	Magnetic module very strong, affects protein binding / elution – transferred off magnet for these steps.
--	ELISA wash 5 min agitating – mixed lots instead.
 -	Waste liquid - function to avoid overflowing.
 -	Large volume of PBS - function to determine which well to use.
 -	Tip use – reused same tips where possible eg. for washes etc.